DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Related Work

-To find collision-free paths for multiple agents, a variety of \abbrMAPF algorithms were developed, falling on a spectrum from coupled~\cite{standley2010finding} to decoupled~\cite{silver2005hca}, trading off completeness and optimality for scalability.
-In the middle of this spectrum lie the dynamically-coupled methods such as \abbrMstar~\cite{wagner2015subdimensional} and \algname{CBS} \cite{sharon2015conflict}, which begin by planning for each agent a shortest path from the start to the goal ignoring any potential collision with the other agents, and then couple agents for planning only when necessary in order to resolve agent-agent collision.
-These dynamically-coupled methods were improved and extended in many ways~\cite{boyarski2015icbs,cohen2019optimal,ren21loosely,ren22mocbs_tase}.
+\textbf{Multi-Agent Path Finding} algorithms fall on a spectrum from coupled~\cite{standley2010finding} to decoupled~\cite{silver2005hca}, trading off completeness and optimality for scalability.
+In the middle of this spectrum lie the dynamically-coupled methods such as \abbrMstar~\cite{wagner2015subdimensional} and \algname{CBS} \cite{sharon2015conflict}, which begin by planning for each agent a shortest path from the start to the goal ignoring any potential collision with the other agents, and then couple agents for planning only when necessary to avoid agent-agent collision.